mmesh/docs/docs/platform/getting-started/quickstart.md

 !!! success

     Congratulations!
-You just created your own your virtual network with **mmesh**.
+You just created your own virtual private network with **mmesh**.

 ## What's next?